Emperorgraphics/memefi-bot-mod/README.md

 - Auto Use Free Daily Booster Energy.
 - Auto Use Free Daily Turbo Booster.
 - Semi Auto Complete Daily Combo.
-- Crazy Damage / God Mode (adearmanwijaya).
+- Crazy Damage / God Mode (blackmamba).
 - Crazy `min and max Damage` Configurable via `configs.json`.

 " Crazy Damage / God Mode allows you to create as many force hit values as possible when activating the turbo booster, which will make the level in the memefi game rise to the top level faster. "